gyroknight/eau2/report/doc.md

 The modifications allowed their CwC implementation of a SoR parser to be used in our CMake project.
 The header files were split into .h and .cpp files, and the `cassert`-based tests were converted to use `gtest`.
 All of their classes were wrapped in a `ne::` namespace to avoid conflicts.
 Otherwise, it remains the same.

 We also added a static `DataFrame::fromColumnSet` method which takes the output of euhlmann's parser (which uses their own Column types) and converts it to our DataFrame.
+This is wasteful, as we ideally would load the SoRer directly into our own Column types.

 ## Use Cases